Palo Rojo

-• Scientific name: Pterocarpus buettneri Taub.; P. Osun
+• Scientifically: Pterocarpus buettneri Taub.; P. Osun

 Craib; P. Tinctorius Welw

-• Spanish: Palo rojo; Padouk from Africa
+• Spanish: Palo rojo; Padouk de Africa

 Description of the wood